Skip to main content Skip to navigation

 Yes, however, as applications will again be completed/submitted via the Oriel system, this will have retained much of the information you submitted in round 1.

-If I have applied in round 1, I can apply again in round 2?
+If I have applied in round 1, can i apply again in round 2?

 Yes, absolutely.